marshallm94/Learning_Notes/AWS.md

 * Multipart upload to S3:
 	* AWS recommends that any objects larger than 100 MB utilize multipart uploading, which "chunks" the data and uploads one chunk at a time, reassembling everything once all chunks are in S3.
-		* There are multiple benefits of this serice, a couple being:
+		* There are multiple benefits of this service, a couple being:
 			1. Speed & Throughput - Since multiple parts can be uploaded in parallel, the user can reach the end goal (having the entire object uploaded to S3) faster.
 			2. Interruption Recovery - If there is a network issue (or any technological issue for that